ORIGIN AND DESCRIPTION OF THE VARIETY

 Lassik has been identified to have resistance to root knot-nematodes in potted studies but the economic benefit to subsequent susceptible crops in the rotation is unclear.

-Figure 1: Lassik showed improved resistance to stripe rust in the field than Anza
+Figure 1.
+Lassik showed improved resistance to strip rust in the field compared to Anza.

 Considering the 2008-2010 average yield in the California Small Grain Region Trials, Lassik is the 2nd highest yielding variety in the Sacramento (9 locations) and San Joaquin Valleys (9 locations) http://smallgrains.ucdavis.edu/.

 Figure 2.
 Yield comparison: Lassik vs. other varieties in the Sacramento valley (avg.
 9 loc/y in the Sac.
 Valley & Delta 2008-2010)

 Detailed data description and statistical analyses for Lassik can be obtained at http://smallgrains.ucdavis.edu/.

 Lassik Yield potential in WA: In the year 2011 Lassik was the top yielding variety in the WSU Hard Spring Wheat Trial in all four different precipitation zones.
 Detailed data description and statistical analyses for Lassik in WA can be obtained at http://variety.wsu.edu/2011/index.htm.